-- 28 1 1 An investment in one or more of the sub-funds will involve exposure to those risks normally associated with investment in stocks and shares.
+28.1.1 An investment in the Company will involve exposure to those risks normally associated with investment in stocks and shares.
 As such, the price of shares and the income from them can go down as well as up and an investor may not get back the amount he has invested.
-There is no assurance that investment objectives of any sub-fund will actually be achieved. - 28.1.2 In addition, the values in terms of the base currency of each sub-fund of investments that are not denominated in the base currency may rise and fall purely on account of exchange rate fluctuations, which will have a related effect on the price of shares. - 28.1.3 Shares in all the sub-funds should generally be regarded as long-term investments.
-Details of specific risks that apply to particular sub-funds are set out in Appendix 1.
+There is no assurance that investment objectives of the Company will actually be achieved.

+- 28.1.2 In addition, the values in terms of the base currency of the Company of investments that are not denominated in the base currency may rise and fall purely on account of exchange rate fluctuations, which will have a related effect on the price of shares. - 28.1.3 Shares in the Company should generally be regarded as long-term investments.

-Charges to capital
+28.2 Charges to capital and income